ayazhafiz/plts/README.md

     errors.

-    The compiler is multi-phase, optimizing, includes an interpretive mode, and provides code generation to TypeScript (C codegen and a type inferer is upcoming).
+    The compiler is multi-phase, optimizing, includes an interpretive mode, and provides code generators to C and TypeScript (a type inferer is upcoming).
     - [Playground](./gtlc/www)
     - [Siek and Taha, 2006](http://www.schemeworkshop.org/2006/13-siek.pdf)